How to Make a Spiral Staircase in Minecraft

 If it’s pointing at the bottom of a block the Stair will be upright.
 If you pointed at the top of the block it’ll be placed upside down.

-Regardless if placed upside down or upright, hanging off a block or on the side, the Stairs will still curve if placed on the side of each other if you are facing its side.
+Regardless if placed upside down or upright, hanging off a block or on the side, the Stairs will still curve if placed next to each other and connect.

 Even when not being used for staircases, these mechanics can come in handy when adding details to certain builds.
 I like using Stairs when building a horse stable in Minecraft to make it look a bit more rustic and give it volume.